WAN-Solutions/wan24-Core/src/Wan24-Core Docs/articles/Serialization.md

 ### Numbers

-For all .NET numeric types you'll find a `Write` method, and a `Read[TYPE]` method as well.
+For all .NET numeric CLR types you'll find a `Write` method, and a `Read[TYPE]` method as well.

 Using the `WriteNumeric` and `ReadNumeric` methods you could safe some space, because those methods will write the least required information only, and read back to the desired type - example:

 ```cs
 // Writing